IOTechSystems/support-alarms-docs/docs/api/graphql/router-schema.md

 <td valign="top">[<a href="#id">ID</a>!]</td>
 <td>

-associated actions IDs to where to route the alarm
+Associated actions IDs to where to route the alarm

 </td>
 </tr>